LCMF 2024

 Ensemble Klang

 There are two stories about the birth of drone music.
 The first is that the concept came to composer Éliane Radigue while she was sunbathing on a beach in Nice, watching the planes coming in to land at the nearby airport.
-In fact the idea came to Radigue while she was playing a game with artist Yves Klein on that same Nice beach:
+The second is that the concept came to composer Éliane Radigue while she was sunbathing on a beach in Nice, playing a game with artist Yves Klein:

 ‘ÉLIANE RADIGUE — I have a bit of a story about [Yves Klein’s] “Monotone Symphony.”
 It dates back to 1954.
 It was a birth for Yves Klein.
 At that time, I was pregnant with my son.
 I’m not very tall, but I was very much pregnant.
 At that time, pregnant women didn’t go swimming during the day — that would have been indecent, carrying things, and all that.
 We lived very close to the beach in Nice.
 At night, with the whole crew of us, we’d go swimming.
 And during that time, Yves was in Spain and other places.
 He came back that year from Paris, where he went every Monday to visit his mother, Marie Raymond, who was a painter, and his father, Fred Klein, who was a painter as well.